isotopp/isotopp.github.io/content/posts/2020-07-29-mysql-transactions-the-logical-view.md

 going on from a logical point of view.

 We are using a test table called demo with an id and a counter field, both integer.
-In it we have 10 counters, all set to 0.
+In it, we have 10 counters, all set to 0.

 ```sql
 CREATE TABLE `demo` (